 All first-year applicants, including international applicants, are also required to take part in an interview with a Georgetown alumnus.
 (Interviews are optional for transfer students.)
 The Georgetown admissions office will provide you with the name and contact information of an alumni interviewer in your area only after you have submitted your application.
 Once you receive this information, you are expected to take the initiative and reach out to your interviewer to set up a meeting.
 This is called an “alumni interview” and, while it won’t make up for scores and grades, it does paint you as a more three-dimensional candidate.

 For undergraduate applicants, Georgetown offers Early Action and Regular Decision options.
 Early Action applications, typically due on November 1, are non-binding, which means that accepted students do not have to attend.
 Students who apply Early Action to Georgetown are welcome to apply Early Action and Regular Decision to other schools, but they cannot apply to any school Early Decision.
 It’s worth noting that, unlike many other schools, Early Action acceptance rates at Georgetown are not much higher than Regular Decision rates.
-(For the Class of 2022, Georgetown accepted about 12 percent of Early Action applicants and 15 percent of Regular Decision applicants.)
+(For the class of 2021, Georgetown accepted about 12% of Early Action applicants and 15% of Regular Decision applicants.)

 Georgetown University Admissions Wrap Up